smithse/TTGO-Wiki/Supported-boards.md

+# Final notes on version
+In many online shops you can choose the frequency version as "color"

-(Detailed version: The 868/915 MHz version contains the SX1276 receiver chip.
+The 868/915 MHz version contains the SX1276 receiver chip.
 The chip supports both 433 MHZ and 868/915 MHz, but using different input pins.
 The board connects the antenna to the 868/915 MHZ input pin, the 433 MHz pin is unconnected.
-Theoretically the 868/915 MHZ version can be modified to work as 403 MHz receiver by directly connecting the antenna to the right pin of the chip, but this requires somewhat advanced SMD soldering skills...)
+Theoretically the 868/915 MHZ version can be modified to work as 403 MHz receiver by directly connecting the antenna to the right pin of the chip, but this requires somewhat advanced SMD soldering skills...

+So make sure to get the 433 version of the boards.